Pierre Ekwah

-Pierre-Emmanuel Ekwah Elimby (born 15 January 2002) is a French professional footballer who plays as a central midfielder or center-back for club Saint-Étienne.
+Pierre-Emmanuel Ekwah Elimby (born 15 January 2002) is a French professional footballer who plays as a central midfielder or center-back for club Auxerre on loan from Saint-Étienne.

 Club career

 Early career

 Born in Massy, Essonne, just outside of Paris, Ekwah began his career with amateur sides RC Arpajonnais, Bretigny FCS and CFF Paris, also spending two years in the INF Clairefontaine academy.
 He joined Nantes in 2017, spending one season before moving to England to join the academy of Chelsea.
 He signed his first professional deal with Chelsea in April 2019.

 After three years with The Blues, in which he played in the UEFA Youth League and trained with the first team, he was linked with a move away from the club in 2021, going on trial with Portsmouth.
 He also trialled with West Ham United, playing the last two Premier League 2 games of the 2020–21 season for The Hammers, scoring once against Arsenal.

 On 9 June 2021, West Ham United announced the signing of Ekwah from Chelsea on a three-year deal for an undisclosed fee.